2023 Retreat: Woven Together

 Hiking Lookout– Hike up Montreat’s famous Lookout Mountain.
 It’s a moderate hike, about 45 minutes up and 30 minutes down with great views of the valley.
 The first part of the trail is a gentle uphill slope through an area rich with wildflowers.
 For those who wish to continue to the top, be prepared for challenging steep slopes and some scrambling up boulders for the 700 ft. elevation gain.
 You’ll be rewarded with a stunning view.
 Bring water and be prepared for the weather.
 Many additional trails are available.
 Find a trail map at check-in!

-Pottery – Work with a local potter to create your own Montreat keepsake out of clay.
-Open to all ages during free time, although children must be accompanied by a parent.
+Pottery – Create your own Montreat keepsake out of clay.
+Open to all ages during free time, although children in 5th grade and younger must be accompanied by a parent.
 Currie Craft Center, upper level.

-Football Game – Cheer on the Tar Heels in the Lobby area at game time.
+Football Game – Cheer on the Tar Heels in the Lobby area at game time (time TBA)

 Black Mountain Trip – Would you like to go with a group to explore Black Mountain?
 Sign up in the Lobby.